 Media.net is powered by these search engines, making it perfect for gaining exclusive access to their platforms and advertising options.
-Thanks to their flexible, easy to navigate ad design tools, Media.net is one of the most user-friendly ad networks out there.
+In addition, thanks to their flexible, easy-to-navigate ad design tools, Media.net is one of the most user-friendly ad networks out there.

 Ads can be easily optimized for mobile or desktop viewing.
 And with no minimum traffic requirement to join, you can get signed up right away to start generating revenue.
 One downside of Media.net is their $100 minimum payout, but for bloggers just beginning to dabble with ad networks, it’s a great place to start.

-To sign up with Monumetric, you will need to provide proof of at least 10,000 page views in 30 days.
+To sign up with Monumetric, you will need to prove at least 10,000 page views in 30 days.
 And unless you have at least 80,000 monthly page views, you’ll also have to pay a one-time setup fee.

-While probably not the best option for first-time ad network users, with some patience and perseverance, you can achieve that number of views in no time.
+While probably not the best option for first-time ad network users, you can achieve that number of views in no time with some patience and perseverance.
 Once established with Monumetric, your earning potential is endless.
 The key to earning with Monumetric is to focus on impressions.
 Engage your reader so that they remain active on your site for longer, which in turn will boost your potential payout.

 Propeller Ads is a popular choice for publishers, as it offers a wide range of options for advertising.
 Boost your blog income using typical display ads, banners, push notifications, or smart links.
-The variety of ways to monetize content gives users the choice to decide how aggressively they want to advertise with their platform.
+The variety of ways to monetize content allows users to decide how aggressively they want to advertise with their platform.

 Moreover, you don’t have to get a ton of blog traffic before signing up with Propeller Ads.
 You can get started right away and begin seeing a profit almost immediately.
 Not to mention, with just a $5 minimum payout, you don’t have to wait for ages to cash in on your earnings.

-What sets Infolinks apart from some of the other ad networks on this list is they emphasize in-text ads that target specific keywords.
+What sets Infolinks apart from some of the other ad networks on this list emphasizes in-text ads that target specific keywords.
 Unlike your average outbound link, visitors can view the actual ad simply by hovering over the highlighted text.

-No need to generate new copy, Infolinks will crawl your content to match ads with already existing keywords.
-Besides their in-text ads, Infolinks also offers notification bar, vertical, and interstitial ads.
+There is no need to generate new copy; Infolinks will crawl your content to match ads with existing keywords.
+Besides their in-text ads, Infolinks also offers a notification bar, vertical, and interstitial ads.
 These ads can be automatically placed by the platform itself, leaving you the time to focus on creating awesome blog content for your audience.

 The minimum payout for Infolinks is $50, which is fairly reasonable compared to similar options.

-Ezoic is a unique option that is particularly desirable to content creators who receive much of their traffic from outside of the United States.
-Thanks to an advertising network that spans a wider demographic and is generally more diverse, Ezoic can target relevant ads to readers in many countries around the world.
+Ezoic is a unique option that is particularly desirable to content creators who receive much of their traffic from outside the United States.
+Thanks to an advertising network that spans a wider demographic and is generally more diverse, Ezoic can target relevant ads to readers in many countries worldwide.

 Ezoic’s user-friendly ad platform includes a drag-and-drop option for testing ad placements.
-Joining Ezoic is rather easy, with the barrier for entry being just 10,000 page views per month.
+As a result, joining Ezoic is rather easy, with the barrier for entry is just 10,000 page views per month.
 Additionally, the minimum payout is a cool $20, so you’ll see your efforts turn to earnings right away.